wenwei202/caffe/examples/cifar10/readme.md

 ### SSL to learn high row-sparsity and column-sparsity
 1. `cifar10_full_train_test_kernel_shape.prototxt`: the network configuration enabling group lasso regularization on each row/kernel (by setting `breadth_decay_mult`) and each column/kernelShape (by setting `kernel_shape_decay_mult`)
-2. Because we need to explore the hyperparameter space (of decay/coefficient of group lasso regularization), we ease the exploration by [train_script.sh](/examples/cifar10/train_script.sh) whose arguments are those hyperparameters:
+2. Because we need to explore the hyperparameter space (of weight decays, learning rate, etc.), we ease the exploration by [train_script.sh](/examples/cifar10/train_script.sh), whose arguments are hyperparameters we have interest in:
 ```
 ./examples/cifar10/train_script.sh \
 <base_lr> \ # base learning rate